zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 ---
-title: Product Telemetry
+title: Product telemetry
 toc: true
 weight: 500
 ---

-Learn why NGINX Ingress Controller collects telemetry, and understand how and what it gathers.
+Learn why, what and how F5 NGINX Ingress Controller collects telemetry.

+---

 ## Overview

 NGINX Ingress Controller collects product telemetry data to allow its developers to understand how it's deployed and configured by users.
 This data is used to triage development work, prioritizing features and functionality that will benefit the most people.

 Product telemetry is enabled by default, collected once every 24 hours.
 It's then sent to a service managed by F5 over HTTPS.

-{{< note >}}
-If you would prefer to avoid sending any telemetry data, you can [opt-out](#opt-out) when installing NGINX Ingress Controller.
-{{< /note >}}
+{{< note >}} If you would prefer not to send any telemetry data, you can [opt-out](#opt-out) when installing NGINX Ingress Controller. {{< /note >}}

+---

-## Data Collected
+## Data collected

 These are the data points collected and reported by NGINX Ingress Controller: